butterfly-consulting/redisqlite/README.md

 ## How to build and run locally

-Instructions for OSX, it works on any unix-like environment.
+Instructions for OSX, it should on any other unix-like environment with Go and Redis.

 You need go 1.15, install it (OSX: `brew install go`)